 This chapter focuses on the changes and accompanying challenges those changes will bring about in the coming decade.
-Four major challenges facing managers include globalizing the firm's operations, leading a diverse workforce, encouraging ethical behavior, character, and integrity, and fostering technological innovation.
+Four major challenges facing managers include globalizing the firm's operations to compete in the global village; leading a diverse workforce; encouraging positive ethics, character, and personal integrity; and advancing and implementing technological innovation in the workplace.
 Globalization has created a boundaryless market in which all firms, large and small, must compete.
 Cultural diversity within the United States encompasses all forms of differences among individuals, including age, gender, race, and ability.
 Technological change is one of the keys to strategic competitiveness, but it is also complex and risky.
 Ethical issues compound the complex challenges of management, and involve things such as white-collar crime, computer use, employee rights, sexual harassment, romantic involvement at work, organizational justice, whistle-blowing, and social responsibility.